chimu1109/RepData_PeerAssessment1/PA1_template.md

                                                 levels=c(FALSE, TRUE), labels=c('weekend', 'weekday') ))
 ```

-2. Plotting the average of the steps taken in each 5-minute interval according to the factor variable holiday:
+2.Plotting the average of the steps taken in each 5-minute interval according to the factor variable holiday:

 ```r
 act2 <- group_by(activity2, holiday, interval) %>% summarise(steps = mean(steps))